GusarevKirill/OC-adv-pastebin/README.md

 # OC-adv-pastebin
-Advanced pastebin.lua program for OpenComputers
+Advanced pastebin.lua program for OpenComputers.
+Allows you to specify an expiration date for your paste.